michelin/ns4kafka/README.md

 Option: "--dry-run, --recursive"

 Apply is the function used to create resources on the cluster Kafka.
-There is two man methods: the first is by using a yaml descriptor.
+There is two main methods: the first is by using a yaml descriptor.
 ````shell
 kafkactl apply -f namespace.yml
 ````